pseudomuto/protoc-gen-doc/README.md

   pseudomuto/protoc-gen-doc
 ```

-By default html documentation is generated in `/out/index.html`.
+By default HTML documentation is generated in `/out/index.html`.
 This can be changed by passing the `--doc_opt`
 parameter to the container.

-For example, to generate markdown for the examples:
+For example, to generate Markdown for the examples:

 ```
 docker run --rm \